Prompt injection: Prompt leaking

 Prompt leaking is when a user uses a chat prompt to reveal the software's system prompt, something that is typically kept secret.
 For example, Twitter users in 2022 were able to trick a spam account that was engaging with posts about remote working into revealing that it was an AI, and that its system prompt was guiding it to respond "with a positive attitude towards remote working in the 'we' form".

 Prompt injection and jailbreak incidents

-A November 2024 report by The Alan Turing Institute highlights growing risks, stating that 75% of business employees use GenAI, with 46% adopting it within the past six months.
-McKinsey identified accuracy as the top GenAI risk, yet only 38% of organizations are taking steps to mitigate it.
+A November 2024 report by The Alan Turing Institute highlights growing risks, stating that 75% of business employees use generative artificial intelligence, with 46% adopting it within the past six months.
+McKinsey identified accuracy as the top generative AI risk, yet only 38% of organizations are taking steps to mitigate it.
 Leading AI providers, including Microsoft, Google, and Amazon, integrate LLMs into enterprise applications.
 Cybersecurity agencies, including the UK National Cyber Security Centre (NCSC) and US National Institute for Standards and Technology (NIST), classify prompt injection as a critical security threat, with potential consequences such as data manipulation, phishing, misinformation, and denial-of-service attacks.

-In early 2025, researchers discovered that some academic papers contained hidden prompts designed to manipulate AI-powered peer review systems into generating favorable reviews, demonstrating how prompt injection attacks can compromise critical institutional processes and undermine the integrity of academic evaluation systems.
+In early 2025, researchers discovered that some academic papers contained hidden prompts designed to manipulate AI-powered peer review systems into generating favorable reviews.